aaronbrezel/recommenado/README.md

 *Developer's note: this API key is your responsibility.
 [Keep it secret, keep it safe](https://towardsdatascience.com/how-you-can-and-why-you-should-secure-your-api-keys-e433acc2f22d).
 Only share it with people you trust.
 And for the love of all that is holy, do not commit it to a public GitHub repository.*

-### Upload
+### Upload articles to database

-For now, Recommenado's backend database consists of a single `;`-separated `.csv` file located at [./recommenado/recommend/articlesembeds.csv](./recommenado/recommend/articlesembeds.csv).
+For now, Recommenado's backend article database consists of a single `;`-separated `.csv` file located at [./recommenado/recommend/articlesembeds.csv](./recommenado/recommend/articlesembeds.csv).

-The file consists of two tabular columns: article title and article embedding.
+The file consists of two tabular columns: article ID and article embedding.

 To upload articles to the recommendation database, add rows to the csv.
 Embeddings can be generated à la carte using the following script: